earthrise-media/plastics/detect/README.md

 ## Building

-You should be able to build the docker container only using docker, python not required The docker container is based on the `tensorflow:2.6.0-gpu` image and seems to work well on both CPU and GPU machines
+You should be able to build the docker container only using docker, python not required.
+The docker container is based on the `tensorflow:2.6.0-gpu` image and seems to work well on both CPU and GPU machines

 ## Running